MoeraOrg/moeraorg.github.io/overview/other.md

 1. If a user wants their identity to be verified, they turn to an authoritative organization (or person).
-2. The authoritative organization verifies that user's ID.
+2. The authoritative organization verifies that user's identity.
 3. The authoritative organization signs the user's registered name and real name.
 4. Your Moera client sees the signature, validates it and marks the user